ta946/grip-offline/README.md

 Render local markdown files offline.

-**Grip-offline** is a command-line server application written in Python that uses code taken from SublimeText plugin [MarkdownPreview v2.4.2](https://github.com/facelessuser/MarkdownPreview/releases/tag/st3-2.4.2) to render local markdown files in your browser and allow you to follow their links.
+**Grip-offline** is a command-line server application written in Python that uses github's `cmarkgfm` python package to render github-flavoured markdown otherwise falls back to code taken from SublimeText plugin [MarkdownPreview v2.4.2](https://github.com/facelessuser/MarkdownPreview/releases/tag/st3-2.4.2) to render local markdown files in your browser and allow you to follow their links.
 Changes you make to the Readme will be instantly reflected in the browser without requiring a page refresh.

-The styles and rendering are a close apporximation to Github's renderer and will not be exactly the same so keep that it mind.
+`MarkdownPreview` uses styles and rendering which is a close apporximation to Github's renderer and will not be exactly the same so keep that it mind.

 Also, this fork has been modified to work for simple offline rendering only.
-The other functionality has not been tested and may not work.